 BrainCells Inc. found that a dosage of 240 mg (split into three daily doses of 80 mg) was useful in treating major depression with co-morbid GAD (generalized anxiety disorder).
 However, the differences were most pronounced in those who didn’t find relief in using standard antidepressants.
 After one dose, there were no noticeable differences, but after two doses of 80 mg, 36% had improved scores during a depression assessment test.

-Coluracetam has been associated with optic benefits such as enhanced color vision, recognition, and vividness.
-Although there isn’t any conclusive evidence to support the mechanisms behind this benefit, experts believe that coluracetam works in the part of the brain that runs visual processes.
+Coluracetam has been anecdotally reported to provide optical benefits such as enhanced color vision, recognition, and vividness.
+Although there isn’t any conclusive evidence to support the mechanisms behind this benefit, experts theorize that coluracetam may work in the parts of the brain that runs visual processes.

 How it Works

-Since the study subjects were rats, there aren’t any recommended human dosages.
+Because the subjects of the research were rats, there are no recommended human dosages guidelines.

 Anecdotally, nootropic users report dosing in the range of 3-35 mg up to 3x per day.
 It is generally advised to begin dosing at the lower side of the ranges to determine your reaction to the substance and work up as desired.